Jejuri

 Jejuri (Marathi pronunciation: [d͡ʒed͡zuɾiː]) is a city and a municipal council in the Pune district of Maharashtra, India.
-The town has an important mandir to the Hindu Lord Khandoba, the Khandoba Mandir, which is one of the most visited tirtha (holy places) in Maharashtra.
+Khandoba Mandir is an important Hindu temple to the Hindu Lord Khandoba, one of the most visited tirtha (holy places) in Maharashtra.

 Khandoba is a clan god for many Maharashtrian castes and communities, beloved as a god who grants wishes.
 His wives Mhalsa and Banai represent their caste groups, the Lingayat Vanya of Karnataka and the nomadic shepherds, the Dhangar tribe.

 History

 In 1739 Chimaji Appa, a general of the Maratha Empire and brother of Peshwa Bajirao, defeated the Portuguese in the Battle of Vasai.
 After the war, Chimaji Appa and his Maratha soldiers took 38 church bells from there as memorabilia and installed them in 34 Hindu mandirs of Maharashtra.
 They installed one of these bells in Khandoba's mandir, where it remains to this day.

 Koli Naiks

 The Koli brothers Naik Hari Makati and Naik Tatya Makaji were revolutionaries from Maharashtra who revolted against the British Hukumat.
 With Naik Rama Krishna of Kalambai, they raised an army of Ramoshis from Satara and revolted.
 In 1879, their Ramoshi army raided Poona fifteen times, then Satara many times after that.
 In February 1879, Naik Hari Makaji attacked a portion of Bhimthadi in Baramati.
 On the eighth raid into Baramati, Naik Hari Makaji was attacked by British police, but escaped, fighting hand to hand with two British policemen.
 He wounded them, but two Ramoshis were captured.
 At the beginning of March, Hari Makaji again rose, revolted and raided Indapur and raided, but was captured in Solapur in mid-March.
 Tatya Makaji led his revolution until the end of the year, raiding villages on the Purandar and Sinhagad ranges.

 On 17 October, Koli Naik Tatya Makaji and some of his followers killed a Ramoshi who was an informer for British Major Wise.
 After that, Tatya Makaji Naik was brought to justice.